SystemsApproach/book/security/crypto.rst

 secret value, as illustrated in :numref:`Figure %s
 <fig-macAndHmac>`.
 The resulting digest is called a *hashed message
 authentication code* (HMAC) since it is essentially a MAC.
-The HMAC, but not the secret value, is appended to the plaintext Only a receiver who knows the secret value can compute the correct HMAC to compare with the received HMAC.
+The HMAC, but not the secret value, is appended to the plaintext.
+Only a receiver who knows the secret value can compute the correct HMAC to compare with the received HMAC.
 If it weren’t for the one-way property of the hash, an adversary might be able to find the input that generated the